 Installing the components above was a breeze.
-With all the provided screws I was able to easily installed the motherboard.
-As you can see even with the all the drive sleds installed there is plenty of room for a large GPU.
+With all the provided screws I was able to easily install the motherboard.
+As you can see even with all the drive sleds installed there is plenty of room for a large GPU.
 As previously mentioned there are plenty of grommets/cut outs located all around the motherboard to route cables nicely.
 With all the sound dampening foam, this case will definitely be able to silence almost any build.

 - Thick sound dampening foam

 - Flexibility to be able to remove sleds for increased airflow

 - Plenty of storage drives

 - Great black and white aesthetic

 - Air intake holes on one side in front panel allow for silence, but combine with the drive cages can really restrict airflow